soyoybean/my-uni/README.md

-# :sparkles: My Universekitties :sparkles:
+# :sparkles: My Universekitty :sparkles:
 A new Flutter application that assists college students' social life and safety so as to more easily settle down in their new community.